vegather/Disruptive/README.md

 ## Documentation

-The full documentation is available [here](https://vegather.github.io/Disruptive/)
+The full API documentation for this library is available [here](https://vegather.github.io/Disruptive/)

+Documentation for the Disruptive Technologies REST API is available [here](https://support.disruptive-technologies.com/hc/en-us/articles/360012807260)

 ## Installation